 On Travessa do Monte, nearby Miradouro Nossa Senhora de Monte and Miradouro da Graça you can find an illustration of Natalia Correia and Florbela Espanca created by Mariana Dias Coutinho.
 This mural is a part of Passeio Literário da Graça that was created by EBANOCollective to pay tribute to Portuguese writers who lived in the area and to give visibility to the hidden architectural heritage of the neighbourhood.
-Play our discover game in Graca & Alfama to find this mural.

-This piece was created in 2009 by two artists: Antonio Alves and RIGO, they took inspiration from Maoist design.
+This piece was created in 2009 by Antonio Alves and RIGO, who took inspiration from Maoist design.
 In the 1970’s the streets of Lisbon were covered in leftist propaganda and this piece on Travessa dos Fiéis de Deus, Bairro Alto brings us back to those days.
 Go on our adventure across Lisbon’s Historic Neighbourhoods or play a shorter city discovery game in Bairro Alto & Principe Real.

 Neighbourhood: Bairro Alto

 On a building on Calcadinha da Figueira, you can find ‘Lisa’, by Brasilian artist Tami Hopf.
 This piece was created during Paratissima, a contemporary art festival in 2016.
 Most of her work is a combination of “joy and sorrow, euphoria and loneliness”.
-Play our discovery game in Graca & Alfama to find this large piece of art!

 André Saraiva is the creator of this magnificent piece.
 He created a world where two cities meet, Lisbon and Paris.
 The illustration is made with over 52 thousand ceramic tiles and it almost 188 metres long.
 It is located on Campo Santa Clara, just below Jardim Botto Machado.
-Play our city discovery game in Graca & Alfama to find this colourful collection of tiles.

 Neighbourhood: Santa Clara

 Alma de Alfama or ‘The Soul of Alfama’ is a tribute for the elderly residents of Alfama district, it contains a series of portraits that are printed on the walls.
 Some of them are still alive and you can see them while exploring the maze of Alfama.
 The outdoor exhibition was created by English artist Camilla Watson with a collaboration with Borough of Santa Maria Maior.
-Play our discovery game in Graca & Alfama to find these photographs.

 On Avenida 24 de Julho you can find a fox that is a combination of sculpture and painting.
 One’s trash is Bordalo II’s treasure.
 The fox is a part of series called Trash Animals that speak out about the problem of waste production, not reused materials, pollution and the emerging effects on the planet.
 He mostly uses materials found from wastelands and abandoned factories.